This page is a planning hub. Use the linked state-specific pages when rule style, local authority, or records workflow differences matter.

 What this page is really helping you decide

-Inspection cost matters because it sits right next to the decision.
-A modest inspection invoice can still unlock a much larger replacement, records, or advanced-system story once the visit is tied to the real file.
+Inspection cost only looks simple when the file is already clean.
+A modest inspection invoice can still unlock a much larger permit, records, replacement, or advanced-system story once the visit is tied to the real file.

 Representative state examples behind this national page